Oisin-M/Hello-Friend/README.md

 ## Description of the Project

 { Hello, friend! } is a revolutionary new project; aiming to unite programming abilities around the wolrd with new and exciting projects.
-We have taken inspiration from matchmaking sites such as Tinder, and initally built a clone website useing this [tutorial](https://www.youtube.com/watch?v=P5gAaZq-sPs&list=PLtZ8UuFjvnDfqEJ4EQytX4x3Uxwb7i7F7)
+We have taken inspiration from matchmaking sites such as Tinder, and initally built a clone website useing this [tutorial](https://www.youtube.com/watch?v=P5gAaZq-sPs&list=PLtZ8UuFjvnDfqEJ4EQytX4x3Uxwb7i7F7) series.

+## Using our Site

+### For Devs
+run ```rails db:seed```